 Whereas discretionary spending must be appropriated every year, mandatory spending is authorized either for multi-year periods or permanently.
 Thus, mandatory spending generally continues during a shutdown.
 However, some services associated with mandatory programs may be diminished if there is a discretionary component to their funding.
-For instance, during the 1996 shutdowns and the 2013 shutdown, Social Security checks continued to go out.
-However, staff who handled new enrollments and other services, such as changing addresses or handling requests for new Social Security cards, were initially furloughed in 1996.
-In 2013, certain activities were discontinued, including verifying benefits and providing new and replacement cards, but processing of benefit applications or address changes continued.
-During the 2018-2019 shutdown, the Department of Agriculture had to rely on a special authority included in the previous CR to allow them to continue to issue SNAP benefits.
+For instance, during the 1996 shutdowns and the 2013 shutdown, Social Security checks continued to go out, but staff who handled new enrollments and other services, such as changing addresses or handling requests for new Social Security cards, were initially furloughed in 1996.
+In 2013, certain activities were discontinued, including verifying benefits and providing new and replacement cards, but the processing of benefit applications or address changes continued.
+During the 2018-2019 shutdown, USDA had to rely on a special authority included in the previous CR to allow it to continue issuing SNAP benefits.